 SAN FRANCISCO GIANTS

-This three-star FoxSheets trend also sides with the Giants:
+This three-star FoxSheets also trend also expects the Tigers to win: